ykotturi/dronuts-2019-group-5/README.md

 # dronut-starter
-In order to setup your project repository, complete the following steps during Sprint 0:
+In order to get ready to write productive code, complete the following steps during Sprint 0:

 ### Repository Setup
 1. Create a new GitHub repository for your team using [https://classroom.github.com/g/PFQUDYxv](GitHub classroom).
 Subsequent members should choose to join an existing team using the same link.

+2. In addition, you should setup any tools needed for collaboration, issue tracking and project managment; Slack, Jira, GitHub Issues, Asana, whatever it is your team would like to use.

 ### Travis CI
 1. Enable travis-ci.com for this repository.
 To do this, go to the [travis website](travis-ci.com), and grant Travis permissions over your repository.